benweier/Themr/readme.md

 ## User Settings
 These settings are available to control some of Themr's behaviour.
 Add them to `Preferences.sublime-settings` if you wish to override the default value.

 `themr_watch_settings`: Boolean true|false.
-Defaults to true.
+Defaults to false.

-Toggles the functionality of Themr to watch for changes to `Preferences.sublime-settings` and reset the `theme` setting if the theme cannot be found.
+Themr is able to watch for changes to `Preferences.sublime-settings` and reset the `theme` setting if the theme file is invalid or cannot be found (e.g. when Package Control upgrades a Theme package it adds the plugin to the `ignored_packages` setting).
+Since Package Control 3.0, this feature is now handled by Package Control so settings is intended for legacy Package Control 2.0 users instead.

 ### Other Notes